kevinmeyer1/ScrubHub/README.md

 Now you need to set up an environment varaible called `FLASK_APP`.
 In a linux terminal this can be done by entering `export FLASK_APP=main.py`.
 I'm not sure how to do it on a Mac.
 I think `set` is used instead of `export`.
 What ever method you use, `FLASK_APP=main.py` is needed.

-Once your environment varaible is set, run the command 'flask run' in your terminal.
+Once your environment varaible is set, run the command `flask run` in your terminal.
 Some text should pop up along the lines of:

     Serving Flask app "main.py"
     ~~~~~Some other stuff~~~~~